OUR PRODUCE

 — Wendy Barrie, Leader in Scotland for Slow Food Ark of Taste, Member of Slow Food Cooks Alliance

 Highly sought-after by chefs — amateur and professional alike — Orkney Boreray mutton retains the unique 'terroir' of the sheep's slow growth to maturity and their island home.
-Macbeth's butchers in Forres have exclusive rights to hang and process it, and we've been delighted to see Orkney Boreray served at L'escagot Bleu restaurant in Edinburgh.
+Macbeth's butchers in Forres have exclusive rights to hang and process it in Scotland.
+Taste Tradition in Ripon has supplied the English market since 2024.

 Scotland's Worthy Beast